rollup/rollup/cli/help.md

---preferConst               Use `const` instead of `var` for exports --no-preserveEntrySignatures Avoid facade chunks for entry points --preserveModules           Preserve module structure --preserveModulesRoot       Preserved modules under this path are rooted in output `dir` --preserveSymlinks          Do not follow symlinks when resolving files --shimMissingExports        Create shim variables for missing exports --silent                    Don't print warnings --failAfterWarnings         Exit with an error code if there was a warning during the build --sourcemapExcludeSources   Do not include source code in source maps --sourcemapFile <file>      Specify bundle position for source maps --stdin=ext                 Specify file extension used for stdin input - default is none --no-stdin                  Do not read "-" from stdin --no-strict                 Don't emit `"use strict";` in the generated modules --strictDeprecations        Throw errors for deprecated features
+--preferConst               Use `const` instead of `var` for exports --no-preserveEntrySignatures Avoid facade chunks for entry points --preserveModules           Preserve module structure --preserveModulesRoot       Put preserved modules under this path at root level --preserveSymlinks          Do not follow symlinks when resolving files --shimMissingExports        Create shim variables for missing exports --silent                    Don't print warnings --sourcemapExcludeSources   Do not include source code in source maps --sourcemapFile <file>      Specify bundle position for source maps --stdin=ext                 Specify file extension used for stdin input --no-stdin                  Do not read "-" from stdin --no-strict                 Don't emit `"use strict";` in the generated modules --strictDeprecations        Throw errors for deprecated features